 The program is designed for post doctoral mathematicians in the early stages of their professional careers.
 It is designed to offer the opportunity for a ‘research sabbatical,’ a necessary complement to teaching and other academic duties for mathematicians desiring to also sustain a viable research program.

-The Abel Visiting Scholar Program is fully funded by fund IMU - CDC receives from the Abel Board.
+The Abel Visiting Scholar Program is fully funded by fund IMU - CDC received from the Abel Board.

 Usually up to 3 Grants are available per YEAR.

 1. hold at the time of application a PhD in Mathematics,

 2. be based in a developing country at the time of application

 3. hold a position in a university/ research institution